|Academic field||Languages and Philological Sciences 09.0 (ISCED 222)

 Notarized letter of guarantee from parents/sponsors and the Certificate/Letter from a bank about their financial abilities.

 The programme is aimed at preparing specialists of English and one more foreign language and communication for specific purposes (public administration, business and law).
 The students of the programme will acquire general philological education and practical knowledge and skills necessary for the modern-day employment market.
-The scope of studies will cover languages of European communication (English and French/German) or languages of Euro-Asian communication (English and Korean).
+The scope of studies will cover languages of European communication (English and Norwegian/French/German) or languages of Euro-Asian communication (English and Korean).
 The graduates will be able not only to communicate in two foreign languages, but also to participate actively in business communication (take part in business meetings, make oral presentations, draft official documents and letters, translate and edit business texts, etc.) and ensure smooth cooperation between state institutions and private companies in international arena.

 The acquired education gives the programme graduates possibility to work in a wide variety of spheres – culture, education and information institutions (culture, education and information centres, media companies, publishing houses, tourism agencies, translation agencies), international organisations, units of state departments, municipalities and business companies which need specialists who are able to start and develop professional dialogue between representatives of different cultures.